 Starting a blog is easy, fast, and cheap.
 If you enjoy writing, this side hustle is perfect for you.
 On the flipside, the earning potential is bigger than most side hustles in this list.
 You can start a blog for under $5 using Bluehost.

 Selling things on Amazon is easily one of the most profitable side hustles these days.
 61% of Amazon sellers increased their profit in 2019, and 92% plan to continue selling on Amazon in 2020.

-While there are many different ways to sell on Amazon, the easiest is to use Amazon's FBA (Fulfilled By Amazon) program.
-All you need to do is ship your products to Amazon's warehouse, and they take care of the rest for you.
+While there are many different ways to sell on Amazon, using Amazon’s FBA (Fulfilled By Amazon) program is easiest.
+All you need to do is ship your products to Amazon’s warehouse, and they will take care of the rest for you.

 Although you’ll need to make a run to the post office often, selling on Amazon is a great side hustle because you can attend to it even when you’re at your day job.
 Just make sure your boss doesn’t see you!